The call for abstracts is now open. We hope that this will allow the most recent findings and developments to be included in the technical programme.

 A summary of the extended abstract (max.
 200 words) must be submitted as well.

-The body of the extended abstract needs to be four (4) full pages in length, paper size A4.
+The body of the extended abstract needs to be a minimal two (2) full pages and not exceed four (4) full pages in length, paper size A4.
 Longer or shorter sized abstracts will not be included in the review process and therefore be rejected.
 The extended abstract should consist of text and appropriate figures supporting the key message.
 The text should contain at least one figure and include references.
 Extended abstracts of text alone are unacceptable.

 Please do not use more than 1 column for text, do not frame the text, and please upload the body of your extended abstract as one document with embedded figures.